Azeemot/alx-system_engineering-devops/0x01-shell_permissions/README.md

-multiple permissions for owner and groups, read only permission for users
+a script that adds execution permission to the owner, group owner and the other users